danielsaidi/SwiftUIKit/README.md

-## Supported Platforms

-SwiftUIKit supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.

 ## Documentation

 The [online documentation][Documentation] contains more information, code examples etc. and makes it easy to overview the various parts of the library.

 The online documentation is currently iOS only.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

-Any help in making the documentation multi-platform would be greatly appreciated.

 ## Demo Application

-This project contains a demo app that lets you explore WebViewKit on iOS and macOS.
+This project contains a demo app that lets you explore SwiftUIKit on iOS and macOS.
 To run it, just open and run `Demo/Demo.xcodeproj`.